aplteam/MarkAPL/Files/MarkAPL.md

 Note that a collapsible must start with a single line marked up with `!> ` and at least one line marked up with `=> `, but may have more such lines.

 In fact almost anything might go into those lines: lists, code blocks, definition lists, headers, horizontal rulers but no collapsibles.
-The summary on the other hand only accepts headers and in-line mark-up.
+The summary on the other hand only accepts headers and inline markup.

 Accordions are just two or more collapsibles in succession.
 Those are styled differently, making them appear as a single object.